iarakistain/Auara_project/README.md

 - Safari 6.1+
 - Internet Explorer 10+

-Note: modern browsers such as Chrome, Firefox, Microsoft Edge, and Safari contain native implementations of `window.fetch`, therefore the code from this polyfill doesn't have any effect on those browsers.
-If you believe you've encountered an error with how `window.fetch` is implemented in any of these browsers, you should file an issue with that browser vendor instead of this project.
+Note: If you believe you've encountered an error in any of these browsers, you should file an issue with that browser vendor instead of this project.